DreamLab/AsyncOpenStackClient/README.rst

 Introduction
 ============

 The `AsyncOpenStakClient` is rest wrapper to OpenStack API.
-It provides very raw functionality however, it has a nice abstraction for authetication - session.
+It provides very raw functionality however, it has a nice abstraction for authetication and easy to add new functionalities.
 For method specification go to official OpenStack reference https://docs.openstack.org/queens/api/.

 Installation